List of world cups in beach soccer

 In competitive beach soccer, the world cup is the sport's paramount competition.
 It is contested by senior men's national teams.

 To date, two iterations of a world cup in beach soccer have existed.
 The first was the Beach Soccer World Championships which ran annually from 1995 to 2004.
 FIFA then became the governing body of the sport.
 As a result, the World Championships were abolished and replaced by the second and current iteration, the FIFA Beach Soccer World Cup, which began in 2005 and was also held annually; since 2009, it has been a biennial event.
 Whilst being two independently governed competitions, both have occurred to determine the same outcome: the world champions in beach soccer.

-Four nations have been crowned world champions of the 21 editions to date.
-By far the most successful team is Brazil who have historically dominated the title, winning 14; they and Portugal are the only two nations to win in both eras of the sport's world cup.
-The current champions are Russia, who won the 2021 competition The other victors are France.
+Four nations have been crowned world champions of the 23 editions to date.
+By far the most successful team is Brazil (also current champions) who have historically dominated the title, winning 16; they and Portugal are the only two nations to win in both eras of the sport's world cup.
+The other victors are Russia and France.

 The following lists a summary of the results of each world cup and associated statistics; the latter combines the data of all the editions of both iterations.